 Students must have studied (not necessarily passed at point of registration) all 120 credits before they can register for the research and dissertation modules.
-During this final element interaction with staff is via group online induction and a series of individual supervision meetings to provide guidance and feedback.
+During this final element, interaction with staff is via group online induction and a series of individual supervision meetings to provide guidance and feedback.

-For all of the MBA programmes, the following applies in relation to exit awards:
+For all of the MBA routes, the following applies in relation to exit awards:

-- i) The Post Graduate Certificate Business Administration is an exit award available for a student who has completed 60 credits at level 7 and who is unable, or chooses not to continue on the programme. - ii) The Post Graduate Diploma Business Administration, Business Administration Marketing and Business Administration HRM, are an exit awards available for students who have completed 120 credits at level 7, and who are unable, or choose not to continue on the programme.
+i) The PG Certificate Business Administration is an exit award available for a student who has completed 60 credits at level 7 and who is unable, or chooses not to continue on the programme.

+ii) The PG Diploma Business Administration, PG Diploma Business Administration Marketing PG Diploma Business Administration HRM PG Diploma Business Administration Finance PG Diploma Business Administration Project Management PG Diploma Business Administration Healthcare Management PG Diploma Business Administration Entrepreneurship PG Diploma Business Administration Big Data PG Diploma Business Administration Cyber Security PG Diploma Business Administration Psychology are exit awards available for students who have completed 120 credits at level 7, and who are unable, or choose not to continue on the programme.